leafsphp/cors/README.md

 * `origin`: Configures the **Access-Control-Allow-Origin** CORS header.
 Possible values:
   * `String` - set `origin` to a specific origin.
 For example if you set it to `"http://example.com"` only requests from "http://example.com" will be allowed.
-  * `RegExp` - set `origin` to a regular expression pattern which will be used to test the request origin.
+  * `RegExp (in string form)` - set `origin` to a regular expression pattern which will be used to test the request origin.
 If it's a match, the request origin will be reflected.
-For example the pattern `/example\.com$/` will reflect any request that is coming from an origin ending with "example.com".
+For example the pattern `'/example\.com$/'` will reflect any request that is coming from an origin ending with "example.com".
   * `Array` - set `origin` to an array of valid origins.
 Each origin can be a `String` or a `RegExp`.
-For example `["http://example1.com", /\.example2\.com$/]` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
+For example `["http://example1.com", '/\.example2\.com$/']` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
   * `Function` - set `origin` to a function implementing some custom logic.
 The function takes the request origin as the first parameter and a callback (called as `callback(err, origin)`, where `origin` is a non-function value of the `origin` option) as the second.
 * `methods`: Configures the **Access-Control-Allow-Methods** CORS header.
 Expects a comma-delimited string (ex: 'GET,PUT,POST') or an array (ex: `['GET', 'PUT', 'POST']`).
 * `allowedHeaders`: Configures the **Access-Control-Allow-Headers** CORS header.
 Expects a comma-delimited string (ex: 'Content-Type,Authorization') or an array (ex: `['Content-Type', 'Authorization']`).
 If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.